gentlemanautomaton/regalia/README.md

 Types with back-references may be chained, thus increasing the indirection required to locate a particular attribute's data stream.
-If regalia determines that an indirection limit would be exceeded by an addition of a new back-reference, regalia will instead collapse the attribute changes into a newly allocated copy of the real type without any back-references.
+If regalia determines that an indirection limit would be exceeded by the addition of a new back-reference, it will instead collapse the attributes into a newly allocated copy of the real type without any back-references.
+This design is intended to strike a balance between space efficiency, read efficiency and write efficiency.

-A potential optimization here would be to build a computational machine for each type that quickly retrieves a particular attribute.
-Once constructed and cached in-memory, each retrieval would run the machine associated with the desired attribute.
+A potential optimization here would be to build a computational machine for each type and psuedo-type that quickly retrieves a particular attribute.
+Once constructed and cached in-memory, each retrieval would run the machine associated with the desired attribute for a particular type.

-The underlying assumption is that regalia is used to store values with common types that follow common type transitions.
+The underlying assumption behind the type system is that regalia is used to store values with common types that follow common type transitions.

 Inspiration for attribute design can be drawn from the following: